 - The buyer accepts the invoice raised.
 It involves the acceptance of payment of the dues declared in the invoice.

-- Seller will later approach the partner bank or lender for bill discounting.
+- The seller will later approach the partner bank or lender for bill discounting.

 - The lender upon confirming the authenticity of the transaction and the creditworthiness of the buyer will issue the funds to the seller.
 After subtracting the agreed margin, fees, and discount.